Communities in Schools of Atlanta

 David A. Thomas

 In 2018 David A. Thomas became the 12th president of Morehouse College.
-Under his leadership, Morehouse raised $107 million last fiscal year—more than any other president in the history of the college.
-Morehouse has also expanded its profile as a national center for thought leadership on civil rights.
+Since his arrival, Thomas has overseen a fundraising acceleration which has generated more than $200 million— more than any other president in the history of the college.
+Additionally, Morehouse has expanded its profile as a national center for thought leadership on civil rights.
 Thomas has used his platform as president of Morehouse to speak out against injustice as the nation faces two pandemics—Covid-19 and the persistence of systemic racism.
 With more than 30 years of experience in the business of higher education, Thomas has served as a professor and executive leader at mostly Ivy League institutions.
+In 2022 Georgia Trend included Thomas in its list of 100 Most Influential Georgians.

 Education: Yale College, Columbia University (MA), Yale University (MPhil, PhD)